-Robert Maas, Tax consultant at CBW, explains why overseas landlord companies need to be aware of the corporate interest restriction as a result of the tax changes from 1 April 2020.
+Robert Maas, Tax consultant at CBW, and Thomas Adcock, Head of Tax at CBW, explain why UK property groups need to be aware of the corporate interest restriction as well as potentially avenue of relief in the form of the public interest exemption.

 This restriction was introduced in response to the OECD’s BEPS (Base Erosion and Profit Shifting) project.
 It is intended to ensure that the UK does not bear an undue proportion of the overall financing costs of international groups of companies.

 Unfortunately, in the context of property investment, where borrowings are normally raised for a specific property or project and often secured on the project, it can work unfairly because it ignores that relationship between the borrowing and the asset.